Inheritance

 }

-To inherit the same preSave behaviour in the subtype (inheriting) documents, create Bizlet classes that extend the abstract Bizlet.
+To inherit this same preSave behaviour in the subtype (inheriting) documents, create Bizlet classes that extend the abstract Bizlet.

 While the specific behaviour is defined in the abstract Bizlet class, the behaviour won’t be inherited unless you create a Bizlet class that extends the abstract Bizlet (even if the subtype Bizlet class is empty) - so that Skyve can call the correct super class.